go-git/go-git/README.md

 After the legal issues with the [`src-d`](https://github.com/src-d) organization, the lack of update for four months and the requirement to make a hard fork, the project is **now back to normality**.

-The project is currently actively maintained by individual contributors, including several of the original authors, but also backed by a new company `gitsigth` where `go-git` is a critical component used at scale.
+The project is currently actively maintained by individual contributors, including several of the original authors, but also backed by a new company, [gitsight](https://github.com/gitsight), where `go-git` is a critical component used at scale.

 Comparison with git